BoxShift (Offical)

 Boxshift is a game about control slipping away, about familiar work routines becoming hostile, and about a shift that was meant to be ordinary — but was anything but.

-Rated 5.0 out of 5 stars
+| Rating | Rated 4.4 out of 5 stars (7 total ratings) |

-Tags3D, First-Person, Horror, Indie, Psychological Horror, Singleplayer, storygame, Story Rich, Survival Horror
+| Tags | 3D, First-Person, Horror, Indie, Psychological Horror, Singleplayer, storygame, Story Rich, Survival Horror |

 Comments